-Sunscreening agents are used in some hair care products such as shampoos, conditioners and styling agents to protect against protein degradation and color loss.
-Currently, benzophenone-4 and ethylhexyl methoxycinnamate are the two sunscreens most commonly used in hair products.
+Sunscreening agents are used in some hair care products such as shampoos, conditioners and agents to protect against protein degradation Currently, benzophenone-4 and ethylhexyl methoxycinnamate are the two sunscreens most commonly used in hair products.
 The common sunscreens used on skin are rarely used for hair products due to their texture and weight effects.